 Some Sports watches have a built-in heart rate sensor and measure your heart rate on the wrist, while others come with a separate chest strap that measures the heart rate.
 Sports watches are often very sturdy and both dust and waterproof, so they can keep up with an active lifestyle.

 We choose a sports watch when we primarily want to track and improve our training.
 If you love looking and nerding with a lot of data, you can choose one of the more advanced models.
 If you just want to keep a log of the kilometers you run or the routes you cycle, you can choose a cheaper model.

 Heart rate Measurement In Sports Watches

 Whether you need a sports watch with a built-in heart rate monitor or with a heart rate belt can be a matter of taste.
 There are pros and cons to both.
-The technology in the heart rate belt is a bit more precise particular when you run intervals but a heart rate belt can sometimes sit badly, be impractical whereas the built-in heart rate monitor is always there on your wrist.
+The technology in the heart rate belt is a bit more precise particularly when you run intervals but a heart rate belt can sometimes sit badly, be impractical whereas the built-in heart rate monitor is always there on your wrist.

 GPS SportsWatch and navigation